-Students named to the spring 2010 part-time student dean's list at Jamestown Community College earned at least a 3.50 average, equal to a B plus or better, in six to 11 credit hours of letter-graded work.
-Named to the dean's list are:
+A total of 503 students were named to the dean's list for the fall 2009 semester at JCC's Jamestown and Cattaraugus County campuses.
+The students named to the list earned at least a 3.50 average, equal to a B plus or better, in 12 or more semester hours of study.

 High school students throughout southwestern New York were recognized as students of the year in JCC's College Connections program at the close of the 2009-2010 academic year.

 JCC honored the students, who were chosen by their schools, during a special reception in June.
 In selecting the students of the year, schools were asked to consider College Connections participants who had embraced the challenges of completing college level work while in high school and demonstrated resourcefulness, integrity, and dedication.

 Several JCC student athletes have been recognized by the National Junior College Athletic Association (NJCAA) for their academic achievements.
 Students must achieve grade point average and athletic participation expectations to be recognized at regional and national levels.

 JCC alumni, family, and friends are invited to JCC Night at the Ballpark with the Jamestown Jammers on August 27 at Russell E. Diethrick Jr. Park.

 The Jammers will take on the Williamsport Crosscutters during the game.
 Gates open at 6 p.m., and the game begins at 7:05 p.m.